philmayes/midi_maker/README.md

 See **Data Formats** for the syntax of notes.
 More than one note can be played at once; for example, `hD5+F#+A` would play a D major chord for two beats.
 (The `h` indicates a half note).
 Not all those notes have to play for the same time: `hD5+qF#+nA` will play `D5` for two beats, `F#` for one beat, and `A` for four beats.

 Use tunes with the `play` command.
+An example: `tune name=song notes=hG4,h,qA,C5` is a half note of G (4th octave), a half note of silence, two quarter notes of A and C.

 ### preferences
 Format: `preferences improv_repeat=p rhythm_repeat=p rhythm_silence=p default_volume=# ticks_per_beat=# reverb_damp=p reverb_level=p reverb_roomsize=p reverb_width=%`